Jobs and metrics

 Job visualization

-The Job Properties panel, on the right-hand side of the visualization, displays runtime information about your job organized into two tabs:
+The Job Properties panel, on the right side of the Job Details view, displays runtime information about your job organized into two tabs:

 • The Details tab displays a job’s details, such as its identifier, description, start date, and associated workflow.